jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 Put your email on the "Emergency developer email" field.

-On the "Adim api" section click on the "Show inactive Adim API permissions" pull down.
+On the "Admin api" section click on the "Show inactive Admin API permissions" pull down.

-Scroll down until you see "Theme templates and theme assets" and change the access to "read and write".
+Scroll down until you see "Theme templates" and "theme assets" and change the access to "read and write".
 Hit save and click on "create app".

 Create a folder inside your projects folder called "Shopify-theme".
 Go inside "Shopify-theme".
 Go inside the "Shopify-theme" folder and add another folder: store-nameTheme".